leaherb/Seattle-Collisions/README.md

 # Seattle-Collisions

-This project uses Seattle Collisions data* to compare 4 data analyst methods of cleaning, exploring and reporting data using Python, R, SQL, and Tableau.
+This project uses Seattle Collisions data* to compare 4 data analyst methods of cleaning, exploring and reporting data using Python, R, SQL, Excel, and Tableau.

 The motivation behind this project is two-fold:
 1. practice wrangling, exploring and storytelling with data